-Issue Aspirations Solutions High pedestrian demands moving through the precinct create delays and impacts service frequency and reliability of road-based public transport Ensure the surrounding road network balances the movement needs of on-road transport services and convenience and connectivity for pedestrians Prioritise bus light rail movements at intersections around the Precinct ahead of through traffic to support and maintain service frequency and reliability.
+Issue Aspirations Solutions High pedestrian demands moving through the Precinct create delays and impacts service frequency and reliability of road- based public transport Ensure the surrounding road network balances the movement needs of on-road transport services and convenience and connectivity for pedestrians Prioritise bus light rail movements at intersections around the Precinct ahead of through traffic to support and maintain service frequency and reliability.
 To be delivered as part of CPRP and/or through alternative funding programs Ensuring regional connectivity for customers accessing Sydney CBD Provide a world-class transport interchange with turn-up and go services Support potential investigations by others into opportunities for a coach terminal facility outside of the Precinct to a location that provides transfer to the public transport network and direct access to the freeway network.
 Support and advocacy - falls outside scope of CPRP The road network around Central Precinct is congested, with limited capacity for additional vehicle demands.
 Facilitate an external road network, that balances the need to move people and goods with the need to create and enhance places for people.
 Investigate opportunities to maintain network efficiency and redirecting through traffic to routes that bypass the city centre.
-Support and advocacy - falls outside scope of CPRP High pedestrian demands moving through the precinct create delays and impacts the efficiency of the road network.
-Ensure the surrounding road network balances the movement needs of the precinct with improved convenience, amenity and connectivity for pedestrians Reallocate road space in accordance with road space hierarchy.
-To be delivered as part of CPRP and/or through alternative funding programs The car parking rates specified in City of Sydney LEP 2012 may not support the reduced private vehicle mode share Reduce/minimise the need for vehicular access to the development through appropriate design and private vehicle parking provisions Inclusion of updated car parking rates in the SSP Framework.
+Support and advocacy - falls outside scope of CPRP High pedestrian demands moving through the Precinct create delays and impacts the efficiency of the road network.
+Ensure the surrounding road network balances the movement needs of the Precinct with improved convenience, amenity and connectivity for pedestrians Reallocate road space in accordance with road space hierarchy.
+To be delivered as part of CPRP and/or through alternative funding programs Road safety issues and road crashes in the Precinct with an over representation of pedestrians and cyclists in crash data and high fatal and serious injury crashes.
+Ensure the surrounding road network is safe for pedestrians and cyclists Investigate lowering the speed limit around Central Precinct to align with surrounding land uses and support a safe and integrated network.
+Support and advocacy - falls outside scope of CPRP The car parking rates specified in City of Sydney LEP 2012 may not support the reduced private vehicle mode share Reduce/minimise the need for vehicular access to the development through appropriate design and private vehicle parking provisions Inclusion of updated car parking rates in the SSP Framework.
 The car share rates specified in City of Sydney LEP 2012 may not support the reduced private vehicle mode share Provide a dedicated scalable facility for bike storage, as well as end-of-trip facilities and bike parking at multiple access locations.
 Inclusion of enhanced car share rates in the SSP Framework.
-Loading and servicing of the precinct will require enhanced management approaches to limit the impact on the surrounding network Support safe integrated, multimodal transport and supporting infrastructure access across the Precinct, placing transport functionality (including interchange, freight and servicing) at the forefront of Precinct outcomes.
+Loading and servicing of the Precinct will require enhanced management approaches to limit the impact on the surrounding network Support safe integrated, multimodal transport and supporting infrastructure access across the Precinct, placing transport functionality (including interchange, freight and servicing) at the forefront of Precinct outcomes.
 Inclusion of loading and servicing requirements in the SSP Framework.

-lssue Aspirations Solutions Potential for Central precinct construction activities to impact on the operations of Central Station, the surrounding transport interface and pedestrian movement through the precinct.
+Potential for Central Precinct construction activities to impact on the operations of Central Station, the surrounding transport interface and pedestrian movement through the Precinct.
 Ensuring that during operation (including degraded modes - planned and unplanned) disruption to transport modes will be minimised.
 Inclusion of construction traffic management requirements in the SSP Framework.